mmmries/blog/_posts/2015-09-03-hiring-apprentices.markdown

 ---
-layout: post
-title: "Planning An Apprenticeship"
+title = "Planning An Apprenticeship" tags = ["hiring", "apprenticeship", "mentoring", "ruby"]
-date: 2015-09-09 14:44:39 -0600
-comments: true
-tags: hiring apprenticeship mentoring ruby
 ---

 The [MX](http://mx.com/) apprenticeship has been a lot of work and fun so far.